If you’re looking for somewhere to see whales in Washington State then you’re in the right place.

 San Juan Islands

-One of the best places in Washington State to see whales is on the San Juan Islands.
+I found that by far the best place in Washington State to see whales is on the San Juan Islands.

 The San Juan Islands are a group of islands located at the north western tip of Washington State.
 They are known for their stunning rural landscapes and abundance of wildlife.